conan-io/docs/manage_deps/conanfile_txt.rst

       $ conan search Poco/1.6.1@lasote/stable -v -r conan.io

-We are going to adjust the option **"poco_static"** to use the shared library from POCO.
+We are going to adjust the option **"shared"** to use the shared library from POCO.

 You can set the options for your requirements this way: